 |by an earthquake||1 in 110,000|

 |by a flesh eating bacteria||1 in 1 million|

 |by a foreign born terrorist in the US illegally||1 in 46.1 million|

 Another way of looking at it–you’re nearly 300 times more likely to get mauled to death by bears than you are to win the lottery.
 For a previous lottery jackpot I chained together a series of unlikely events: you’re statistically much more likely to be stuck by lightning in the morning, bitten by a shark at lunch and hit by a meteor before dinner while hitting a golf hole in one in the afternoon than you are to winning the Powerball jackpot.

-Here’s some betting odds on the Wednesday night Powerball drawing.
+Here’s some betting odds on the Wednesday night Powerball drawing and Tuesday night’s Mega Millions drawing.
 Based on my numbers, there’s likely a 50/50 chance that there will not be a winner and the big jackpot will roll over to Saturday night.
 Should that happen look for updated odds and more discussion of the lottery and the math that underpins it later this week:

 POWERBALL LOTTERY JACKPOT BETTING ODDS